 - Cut off the loop and cut off the excess line so that the two small ends above your hook hang from the knot.

 - Test the knot with a good pull several times, then cut the knot and repeat three more times.

-Check out our Berkley X9 Braid Review.
+Also, You can check out our Berkley X9 Braid Review.

 Fishing Rod Guides

-A standard more or less a standard rod guide looks at the tip.
+A standard more or less standard rod guide looks at the tip.
 How big it is, that’s kind of a small guide.
-The southern rod has a micro guide look at that kind of go zoom in a little bit you can see that the micro guides real small guides.
+The southern rod has a micro guide look at that kind go zoom in a little bit you can see that the micro guides real small guides.

 The micro guides are itsy-bitsy guides on this.
 Another rod or more of standard size & it’s a small guide but it’s bigger.
 If you want to use a leader and this is really prevalent.
 You often take braids like this 50-pound braid.
 Also, you’ll tie up a fluorocarbon leader, say a 14-pound leader, a 17-pound leader, or something maybe.

 It’s clear water if you want leaders.so leaders are really important sometimes, particularly in Clear Lake.
 The micro guides will not cast a knot.
 You can’t use a micro guide and braid.
 A leader you can’t do it just won’t work it for the cast period.
 If you’re gone be casting a leader.
 You must have a bigger guide on the rod.
 I don’t buy micro guides because I don’t like micro guides & don’t promote micro guides.
 I use leaders so much on braids that all guides.
 Also all rods, for the most part, are larger guides and they cast fine.
 It’s best so you can try this.